google/zetasql/docs/lexical.md

 protocol buffer message, or JSON object.

 + A field name can be a quoted identifier or an unquoted identifier.
++ Field names must adhere to all of the rules for column names.

 ## Literals
 <a id="literals"></a>